benpages/netlify_starter_site/src/blog/min-morning-routine.md

 Meditation is a difficult practice.
 A guided practice like Sam Harriss' Waking Up course is a great way to get started.

-If you haven't had much success with meditation, try breathing exercises instead.
+If you haven't had much success with meditation, <a href="https://whatifididnt.com/blog/breathing-exercises/">try breathing exercises instead</a>.
 They have the similar - though not as profound - effect of grounding and pausing your stream of thoughts.

 <img class="img-fw" src="/assets/blog/morning-routine-meditation.jpg" alt="A statue of buddha and a roll of sage">